 - Yellow teeth which cannot be treated by whitening or bleaching

-- Gray colored spaces between the teeth caused by taking certain medications
+- Gray-colored spaces between the teeth caused by taking certain medications

 - Sensitive teeth that can be very painful when subjected to heat or cold

-- Uneven bite can be treated with these veneers but this is a complex process and bite reconstruction without grinding down the natural teeth is the preferred option.
+An uneven bite can be treated with these veneers but this is a complex process and bite reconstruction without grinding down the natural teeth is the preferred option.

 The Advantages of Porcelain Veneers

 Unlike older veneers, the new porcelain ones are resistant to staining caused by tea or coffee consumption or even cigarette smoking.
-Porcelain veneers look completely natural and it is impossible to anyone to detect that they are present.
-The life of these veneers has also improved of late and current veneers last between 10 and 50 years, depending on how well they are fitted and the care take of them.
+Porcelain veneers look completely natural and it is impossible for anyone to detect that they are present.
+The life of these veneers has also improved of late and current veneers last between 10 and 50 years, depending on how well they are fitted and the care taken of them.
 Because they can be brushed and flossed just like natural teeth, a person using them soon forgets that they are there.
 In fact, over time, the veneers become integrated into the natural tooth structure.
 The treatment time for fitting porcelain veneers is very short and in most cases can be completed in just a few days.
 Complex cases may take more time.

 At Unismile Dental we brief all our patients on the pros and cons of veneers versus other treatment options and work with then to ensure that the choice they make is the right one for them.